stride3d/stride-docs/en/manual/input/pointers.md

 ## The PointerEvent class

-[PointerEvent](xref:Xenko.Input.PointerEvent) reports pointer events.
+[PointerEvent](xref:Stride.Input.PointerEvent) reports pointer events.
 It contains the current **pointer status** and time information.
 It is thrown every time the **pointer** is modified.

-You can access the list of **pointer events** since the last update using [InputManager.PointerEvents](xref:Xenko.Input.InputManager.PointerEvents).
-Xenko lists pointer events in chronological order.
+You can access the list of **pointer events** since the last update using [InputManager.PointerEvents](xref:Stride.Input.InputManager.PointerEvents).
+Stride lists pointer events in chronological order.
 The list is cleared at every update, so you don't need to clear it manually.

 ### Get pointer information